skyetomez/LEC/Mountain Car/README.md

 a classic test in the field of reinforcement learning.

 The problem is that a car must climb over a hill starting from a valley.
-In this task, we need to find the optimal control policy $\pi^*$ given our initial conditions, to get our car over a hill.
+In this task, we need to find the optimal control policy $\pi^\star$ given our initial conditions, to get our car over a hill.

 We were told in class that a solution is for the car to initially move backwards